Marcusntnu/mlp_lenet_bathnorm/README.md

 ## Usage

 There are two notebooks, one for each architecture (LeNet CNN and MLP's).
 Each notebook has a tuning section at the bottom where the tuning is commented out.
 For this project the MLP notebook is the interesting one.

+Using MNIST or CIFAR-10 is decided by setting a variable value at the top.

 <p align="right">(<a href="#top">back to top</a>)</p>